inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 This completes the implementation of the Supabase CLI integration for improved database development workflow.
 The system is now ready for structured schema evolution with proper type safety and documentation.

+## Authentication Improvements (March 24, 2025)

+### Fixed Authentication Flow
+- Updated the landing page to redirect to a dedicated home page instead of directly to the dashboard
+- Created a client-side `home` page that handles authentication state checking
+- Implemented a `RouteProtection` component to protect dashboard routes
+- Fixed middleware to properly handle authentication redirects
+- Refactored dashboard layout to use the route protection component

+### Improved Supabase-Vercel Integration
+- Updated Supabase client configuration to use the new Vercel-integrated environment variables
+- Added fallback to legacy variables for backward compatibility
+- Removed redundant environment variables from Vercel
+- Tested and verified authentication works in production

+### Next Steps
+1. Add proper error handling for authentication edge cases
+2. Implement better loading states during authentication
+3. Add remember-me functionality to improve user experience
+4. Test cross-browser functionality

 ## Deployment Report (March 24, 2025)

 ### Deployment Status